kelkoo-services/kelisto-frontend-js-challenge-crypto/ABOUT.md

 - Build and run

 ### Deployed application (recommended)
-The last version of this app is always deployed [here](https://kelisto-jl-acosta.netlify.app) thanks to a [GitHub Action](https://help.github.com/en/actions/getting-started-with-github-actions/about-github-actions) automated CI workflow.
+The last version of this app is always deployed [here](https://kelisto-jl-acosta.netlify.app).
 This is the easiest way to check the project.
 ### Development server
 Check out the repository and run `npm install` to install all dependencies.
 After that run `npm start` to start a dev server.
 Navigate to `http://localhost:3000/` in your browser.
-### Build and run
+### Build and serve
 Check out the repository and run `npm run build` to build the project.
 The build artifacts will be stored in the `build` directory.
-Go there and launch `index.html`.
+Sites created with `create-react-app` are static, so the easiest way to serve them locally would be to use [serve](https://github.com/vercel/serve).
+Install it globally if you don't have it yet with `npm install -g serve` and serve the build directory with `serve -s build`.
+Navigate to `http://localhost:3000/` in your browser.

 ## Folder structure